 Note that in the case of the smallest frame size (19 octets), 8 octets are required for LoRa MAC layer headers leaving only 11 octets for payload (including MAC layer options).
-However, those settings do not apply for the join procedure - end-devices are required to use a channel that can send the 23 byte Join-request message for the join procedure.
+However, those settings do not apply for the join procedure - end-devices are required to use a channel and data rate that can send the 23 byte Join-request message for the join procedure.

 Uplink and downlink higher layer data is carried in a MACPayload.
 There is a concept of "ports" (an optional 8 bit value) to handle different applications on an end-device.
-Port zero is reserved for LoRaWAN specific messaging, such as the join procedure.
+Port zero is reserved for LoRaWAN specific messaging, such as the configuration of device's network parameters (available channels, data rates, ADR parameters, RX1/2 delay, etc.).